 How often do we hear this question (or excuse for not doing anything about the status quo)?

 Let’s put it this way: Our collective action, especially over the past 30 years, has gotten us into this mess.
-So, what are the chances of our collective action making a difference in halting and reversing the damage?
-Especially if you add into the mix systemic change and technological innovation.
+So, what are the chances that our collective action can make a difference in halting and reversing the damage – especially if you add into the mix systemic change and technological innovation?

 Do you want to be part of the decline of civilization or do you want to be on the side of hope, of reinvention, of recreation, of the kind of life and the kind of earth we were really meant to enjoy?
 The choice, as always, is yours. – Prof. Dr. Wayne Visser